Online Learning Resources

 - Keep up!

 Online learning allows is flexible but takes as much time as learning face-to-face.
 Get started right away in order to stay on track!
-If you struggle with planning your time, identifying effective study habits, or simply want assistance in adapting to online learning, contact the Academic Support Center to schedule a session with an academic coach.
+If you struggle with planning your time, identifying effective study habits, or simply want assistance in adapting to online learning, contact the Academic Success Center to schedule a session with an academic coach.

 Email: Stay Connected